DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 As one SIP can contain more than one representation of the same intellectual entity, representations MUST be placed within distinct folders (i.e., `rep-001`, `rep-002`, `rep-n` under the ```representations``` folder).
 In contrast, metadata may exist within each representation folder or at the root level (next to the `representations` folder).
 Metadata can serve multiple purposes,  the most common one being the support for discoverability of resources within the OAIS (i.e. descriptive metadata).

 If metadata is stored at the root level of the package, then there is generally no need to include a `metadata` folder at the representation level.
 In such cases, the `metadata` folder under representations is considered optional.
-The SIP also accounts for the following additional folders that can exist both at the root level or under the `representations` folder (Figure 3):
+The SIP also accounts for the following additional folders that can exist both at the root level or under the `representations` folder ([Figure 3](#fig3)):

 * `documentation` – for including additional documentation about the `data` included in the package (e.g. a data dictionary for a SIARD file);
 * `schemas` – for storing schemas of XML files included in the data or metadata.

+<a name="fig3"></a>
 ![General SIP structure](images/fig_10_cs_ip_full.png "Example of the full use of the SIP structure.")

 **Figure 3:** Example of the full use of the SIP structure